Photonic Crystal Fibers

 - Single-mode guidance over very wide wavelength regions (endlessly single-mode fiber) is obtained for small ratios of hole size and hole spacing .

 - Also, extremely large mode areas are possible; the numerical aperture may be smaller than possible with a conventional all-glass fiber design.
 That leads to very weak optical nonlinearities, as are beneficial e.g. when ultrashort pulses with high peak power need to be guided.
 PCFs can be made with a low sensitivity to bend losses even for large mode areas .

 - Certain hole arrangements result in a photonic bandgap (→ photonic bandgap fibers), where guidance is possible even in a hollow core, as a higher refractive index in the inner part is no longer required.
 Such air-guiding hollow-core fibers are interesting e.g. for dispersive pulse compression at high pulse energy levels.

 - Particularly for larger holes, there is the possibility to fill gases or liquids into the holes.
-This can be exploited for fiber-optic sensors, for nonlinear spectral broadening at very high power levels, or for variable power attenuators.
+Gas-filled PCFs can be exploited for fiber-optic sensors, for nonlinear spectral broadening at very high power levels, or for variable power attenuators.

 - Asymmetric hole patterns can lead to extremely strong birefringence for polarization-maintaining fibers .
 This can also be combined with large mode areas.